Feeding sharks, leather work, and glass blowing: Explore these odd jobs

 We're traveling the state to learn more about the weird and wonderful jobs Oregonians undertake every day.
 We'll find out what they do and how they stay safe.
 Join us for Oregon Odd Jobs.

 Have you ever wondered how to clean a shark tank without getting eaten?
-How instant mashed potatoes are made?
+How do artists stay safe around molten glass and furnaces?
 Or just wanted to see a guy stick his hand inside a cow’s stomach?
 Well, we’ve got some good news for you.

 SAIF has partnered with workplaces across the state to bring you a new YouTube series, Oregon Odd Jobs.
 We’re showcasing strange, dangerous, and amazing Oregon jobs that are as unique and diverse as the people who live here.
 Join us for each episode as we focus on how these jobs are done, and how employees stay safe doing them.